 • Individualised support in English and maths, including learners working towards Functional Skills and GCSE English and Maths, with teaching shaped around the learner’s pace, needs and readiness.

-• Integrated projects that draw on a learner’s interests to develop literacy, numeracy, thinking skills and subject knowledge in meaningful, connected ways.
+• Integrated projects draw on a learner’s interests to develop literacy, numeracy, thinking skills and subject knowledge in meaningful, connected ways.

 • A relational, regulation-first approach for learners who need learning to begin more gently, with academic work integrated thoughtfully as confidence and capacity develop.